sim-x/simx-web/getting-started.rst

 ..
 The current simulation time is always available to entities (as well as services) via the \texttt{get\_now()} method.

-Information regarding which services are to be created on the entity is passed to the entity via the :class:`entity_input <simx.core.core.EntityInput>` object.
-The :meth:`create_services <simx.core.core.PyEntity.create_services>` method is used to explicitly create services on an entity.
+Additional parameters are passed to the entity constructor via the :class:`entity_input` object.
+The :meth:`install_service <simx.pyentity_ext.install_service>` method is used to explicitly create services on an entity.
 While some initializations have been omitted here, the code above captures the essence of the Python class definition.

 Let us also define  the two message objects, :class:`Hello` and :class:`Reply` which are quite simply: